Stijnp/CTM-CC-API/README.md

 **Todo List**

-  * Other things that can be done is limiting the field to 16 numbers only
+  * Limit the card number field to 16 numbers only
-  * Check CVV with Luhn
   * Check if Expiry date is in future